 Greta Bro first began singing and performing in high school in the late 60’s in musicals and as the lead singer with a peer soul/rock band.
 While in college in Vermont, she supported herself singing with an acoustic soul, pop and jazz group called Cold Mountain Trio.
-In the late 70’s she moved to Brooklyn, NY and organized and led her first world beat band, Pass It On, which quickly became a popular Park Slope party band.
+In the late 70’s she moved to Brooklyn, NY and organized and led her first world beat band, Pass It On, which quickly became a popular Park Slope events band.

-In the 90’s Greta she started new band, The Color of Sound, with Baron Browne on bass, Syd Smart on percussion, Sarah Mendelsohn on drums and vocals, Tony Pearson on guitar and guest soloists like saxophonist, Stan Strickland and guitarist, Leo Quintero.
+In the 90’s Greta started a new band, The Color of Sound, with Baron Browne on bass, Syd Smart on percussion, Sarah Mendelsohn on drums and vocals, Tony Pearson on guitar and guest soloists like saxophonist, Stan Strickland and guitarist, Leo Quintero.
 The band focused on global music, jazz and soul but this time Greta began writing much of the music herself.